 Optimise your blogs for search engines

-What’s the first thing you do when you have a question that you need an answer to?
-Hop straight into Google, we’d guess.
-This is what your prospects will be doing, too.
+What's the first thing you do when you have a question that you need an answer to?
+Hop straight into Google, we'd guess.
+It is what your prospects will be doing, too.

-Develop an ongoing list of keywords that your prospects are likely to be searching and use these as a basis for your blogs.
+Develop an ongoing list of keywords your prospects are searching for and use these as a basis for your blogs.
 Use on- and off-page SEO to get the best rankings on search engines.

 Use your social media platforms to increase awareness of your business